-Belgium’s population is estimated to be 11.1 million (2014).
-Belgium is one of the smallest EU member states and one of the most densely populated countries in Europe.
+Belgium is one of the smallest EU member states and one of the most densely populated countries in Europe with a population of over 11 million (2015).
 The capital of Belgium, Brussels, is home to the European Union (EU) and NATO.

 System of government